Cashless Debit Card

 Those on the Cashless Debit Card receive:

-- 20 per cent of their welfare payment in their usual bank account.
+- 20 per cent of their welfare payment in their regular bank account.

 - 80 per cent of their welfare payment onto the Cashless Debit Card.